-If you install the driver on a Windows Server 2008 R2 computer, you must also install Windows Management Framework 3.0 for the IDM PowerShell service to function properly.
+If you install the driver on a Windows Server 2008 R2 computer, you must also install Windows Management Framework 3.0 for the Identity Manager PowerShell service to properly function.

-In order to provision Exchange Server 2013 mailboxes, the Active Directory driver uses Windows PowerShell in the form of the IDM PowerShell service.
-The IDM PowerShell service can support multiple exchange servers in the environment.
+In order to provision Exchange Server 2013 mailboxes, the Active Directory driver uses Windows PowerShell in the form of the Identity Manager PowerShell service.
+The Identity Manager PowerShell service can support multiple exchange servers in the environment.
 For more information, see Support for Multiple Exchange Server in the Environment.

-The IDM PowerShell service is installed on the server that is running the Active Directory driver.
+The Identity Manager PowerShell service is installed on the server that is running the Active Directory driver.
 If you decide to run the driver locally, the driver is installed on the Identity Manager server.
 If you decide to run the driver remotely, the driver is installed on the same server as the Remote Loader service.
-The
+The service listens on a default port of 8099.
+This is set when the service is installed.
+It is stored in the registry key IDM\PowerShell\Service, located in either